-We know that too many people in London don’t have enough to get by, and that 27% of Londoners live in poverty.
+We know that too many people in London don’t have enough to get by, and that around 1 in 4 Londoners live in poverty.
 But even people who don’t live in poverty can struggle to afford a decent lifestyle.

 The Minimum Income Standard (MIS) is a measure of what a person needs to earn in order to reach an acceptable standard of living.
 We fund Loughborough University to carry out research into the minimum income needed for a decent standard of living in London.